Gi Hyeong-do: Early life

-Ki was born the youngest of seven siblings on (Great) Yeonpyeong Island, Gyeonggi Prefecture, Korea.
+Ki was born the youngest of seven siblings on Yeonpyeongdo, Gyeonggi Province, South Korea.
 His father hailed from Hwanghae Province in present-day North Korea, which he fled amid the turmoil of the Korean War (1950–53).
-His father remained on the island working as a county-level functionary until 1964, when he moved with his family to the peninsular mainland, settling in Soha Village, Gyeonggi Prefecture (present-day Soha District, Gwangmyeong City).
+His father remained on the island working as a county-level functionary until 1964, when he moved with his family to the peninsular mainland, settling in Soha Village, Gyeonggi Prefecture (present-day Soha District, Gwangmyeong).
 While growing up in a shanty town west of Incheon in an area known for its communities of displaced refugees and evacuees, Gi attended Siheung Elementary School where he proved a top student, his awards for outstanding performance filling up a ramyeon box.